Hormones of the female reproductive glands. The structure and functions of the male gonads. How is testosterone produced?

 Estradiol:

-• provides pubertal growth;
+• ensures pubertal growth;

-• maintains bone density;
+• maintains bone mass density;

 • regulates the secretion of gonadotropins.